4. Penalties¶

 Rationale: The destruction of the Pack occurred as a result of normal gameplay.
 It should not be considered an illegal Pack destruction.

 Red Pivot is the only Red Blocker on the track.
 Red Pivot attempts to block White Jammer as they pass.
-Red Pivot misses, and ends up out of bounds.
+Red Pivot misses, and ends up Out of Bounds.

 Outcome: Officials declare a No Pack situation.
 No penalty.